Staff

 I graduated with a business degree from the University of Colorado at Boulder in 1994, and decided (hoped) to use it in combination with all of my camp and teaching experience to eventually open some kind of outdoor teaching experience thing with kids.
 Somehow everything lined up and it all fell into place.
 Wow.
 Before coming to California, I bummed around Colorado, Utah and Arizona working as a camp counselor, a river guide, a ski instructor, a rock climbing instructor, a backcountry trip leader, a substitute school teacher, an adjudicated youth counselor, a rep for an outdoor gear maker, and many other not-so-glamorous jobs (can you say “drive a big brown truck delivering packages?).
 I spent many years, sitting in front of a computer attempting to make us look and run like a real business.
 I’ve had the official title of “Director” since 1998 (yes, I’m getting old…).

 In 2019, it was time to find ways to make High Trails last beyond me… enter Leslie.
 Leslie, now co-owner and officially titled “Director of Operations,” started out as an Instructor at High Trails back in 2013.
 Coming from a background in the summer camp world, she stuck around.
 Working in a range of administrative positions over the years, Leslie stepped into the Director role in 2019 and the co-owner role in 2021.
 Director basically means she does everything, from being the secretary, plumber, and website developer to signing checks and signing up schools.
-You will find Leslie during the year bouncing around the sites, supporting the staff, and helping our admin team maintain some semblance of organized chaos.
+You will find Leslie during the year bouncing around the site, supporting the staff, and helping our admin team maintain some semblance of organized chaos.
 You’ll find me, Driz, off traveling the country, with access to my computer and wifi, handling the business side of things – taxes, insurance, accounts – remotely.
 If and when either of us gets free time, you’ll probably find us pretending to be mountain bikers or messing around remodeling a cabin or house. – Driz

 All The Jobs At High Trails